Do you have a bucket list? I have put together lists like these in the past but they felt overwhelming and like too much pressure.

-- Set up a Little Free Library.
+- (Update: Done, August 2020.
+We actually put it in front of our house.)
+Set up a Little Free Library.
 I actually have a spot in our neighborhood picked out for this.
 I need to talk to our HOA to see if it’s allowed and then find someone to build it.

 - Renovate and live in an older home.